benvillalobos/d.d/_posts/2020-12-27-first-steps-journey-of-process.md

 tags:
 ---

-# The First Steps on a Journey of Process

 The last few months have been an incredible learning experience.
 I've discovered many issues with where I'm at and how I'm doing things.
 To put it simply, I want to do more.
 It started with falling behind at work.
 It gave me anxiety.
 It significantly impacted my mood every single day that I didn't feel "productive" enough.
 I hated it.

 So I took step back and said, "I need to feel better after each day of work.
 How do I do that?"
 I took steps toward improving, but I wasn't seeing much progress.
 So I took another step back and said, "I need to become a better software engineer, how do I do that?"
 I started reading more, but wasn't seeing much progress.
 So I took *yet another* step back and said, "I need to manage my time better, how do I do that?"
 And *finally*, I started seeing progress.